sop11216/indoors-servicenow-feature-service/launchactions.md

-# ServiceNow configuration for 311 location
+# ServiceNow configuration for launch action location

 Additional configuration is required for the location values loaded into ServiceNow using the ServiceNow Location Loader python tool to populate the